n0rmand0/pmc-animation/README.md

 # Print Media Connect Logo Animation
 This project includes a loading animation in dark/light versions for the Print Media Connect Logo.
-All animation is done on the SVG logo with css and js.
+All animation is integrated into the SVG logo with css and js.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).